 Eighner barely had money during this time.
 He scavenged for food in trash cans and swam in public pools to clean himself and Lizbeth.
 At the beginning of each month, he was allowed grace.
 A friend, prone to drinking away his salary, allowed him to sleep on a couch in his living room for a couple of nights.
 But it was back to the streets after those nights.

 The chapter on Dumpster diving has been widely anthologized and rightly so.
 It is both pathos and humor, touched with analysis and a meditation on life.
 Eighner writes about the best methods to find edible food from Dumpsters.
 Three principles must be followed, he writes.
 They are using the senses and common sense to determine a food’s freshness, knowing the quality of Dumpsters of a neighborhood through regular visits, and, finally, seeking to answer the question “Why was this discarded?”.
-Eighner scrapes mold off cheese and eats pizza discarded by students.
+Using these principles, Eighner scrapes mold off rotting cheese and eats pizza discarded by students.

 Often, he discovers college essays in the refuse and rues their abysmal quality.
 “I am horrified to discover the kind of paper that now merits an A in an undergraduate course,” he writes.
 The Dumpster also becomes a source of philosophical reflections on his mortality.
 The training he has provided Lizbeth in retrieving food from Dumpsters, he thinks, will hold her in good stead after he is gone.